samhippo/mpv-scripts/README.md

 Alt+c script_message clean-playlist
 ```
 #### Usage
 Activating this command will remove all entires from the current playlist that are not video files.
-This is useful when dragging a folder onto mpv and it loads unwanted file types.
+This is useful when the playlist has unwanted file types (images, music, etc).